 Steve Shaw

 I am an untutored harmonica player who loves Irish traditional music with a touch of Scottish and Northumbrian thrown in.
-I’m pretty serious about "doing it right" but this music is also my main outlet for having fun.
+I’m pretty serious about “doing it right” but this music was also my main outlet for having fun.
+I mean, if you’re not having fun, what’s the point.
+About 0.00237% of us can make a living out of it, so the rest of us had better accept that we are doing it for fun, I reckon.
 I live in the middle of nowhere about four miles from Bude in Cornwall.
-I’m English really (hailing from that bit of true Lancashire that is now the Metropolitan-Borough-of-Somewhere-or-Other about eight miles north of Manchester), but all my mum’s side are Irish and my great grandfather had a fist-fight once with Count John McCormack’s dad over the factory foreman’s job.
+I’m English really (hailing from that bit of true Lancashire that is Radcliffe, which is right next to Bury).
+But my mum’s side is Irish and my great grandfather had a fist-fight once with Count John McCormack’s dad over the factory foreman’s job.
 We lost.
-I’m 61 and enjoy large bone structure and have dodgy joints and I like red wine and Doom Bar and single malts of the heavier, peaty styles (if I tell you that Talisker and Laphroaig are my favourites you’ll get the picture).
+I’m 71 as of 2022 (I do try to remember to update that!) and enjoy large bone structure (though I managed to lose three stones in a year) and have dodgy joints and a bloody bad back and I like red wine and single malts as long as they’re heavy ‘n’ peaty.
 I was a schoolteacher for 25 years, teaching science tinged with biology.
-I love diddley in all its pure and non-pure manifestations (though I hate flashy young bucks as personified by Lunasa et al. and have a thing about speed merchants), and only have time for ITM and classical music.
+I would much rather play diddley music than hear superstars playing it these days, though I owe a lot to Planxty, the Bothy Band, De Dannan and the like.
 I have one hero, Beethoven.
 Like me, he had tinnitus.
 Unlike me, he couldn’t do anything about it.
-I’ve just had a meeting with a genius of an audiologist who has squashed about three-quarters of my noise and enabled me to hear music and conversation properly in noisy pubs for the first time in a decade.
-If you want to know any more you’ll have to wait ‘til Kirsty interviews me on Desert Island Discs, though I can tell you about me and my tinnitus if you like.
+I had a meeting in 2012 with a genius of an audiologist who squashed about three-quarters of the noise in my head and enabled me to hear music and conversation properly in noisy pubs for the first time in a decade.
+Unfortunately, By 2016 my hearing had deteriorated further, to the point where I had to give up pub sessions, despite my hearing aids.
+But I still diddle well at home whenever the fancy takes me.
+If you want to know any more you’ll have to wait ’til Lauren interviews me on Desert Island Discs (I wish!).
 I won’t be needing either the Bible or Shakespeare.
 And tunebooks or bodhrans will not be on the short-list for my luxury item.